-- 1. Delta LTMS-Pinole Shoal Management, CA \$4,500,000 for the Army Corps of Engineers to continue a Long Term Management Strategy (LTMS) for levee rehabilitation, dredging and sediment reuse in the Delta, similar to the effort completed in the Bay area.
+1. Delta LTMS-Pinole Shoal Management, CA - \$4,500,000 for the Army Corps of Engineers to continue a Long Term Management Strategy (LTMS) for levee rehabilitation, dredging and sediment reuse in the Delta, similar to the effort completed in the Bay area.
 Levee work, reuse of dredged sediments, dredging and other activities have been difficult to accomplish due to permitting problems and a divergence of priorities related to water quality.
 Significant levee rehabilitation is critical to the long term stability of these levees and to water quality and supply for the 23 million Californians who depend upon this water.
 Stakeholders from the Department of Water Resources, Ports, Army Corps, levee reclamation districts, local governments and other interested parties are participating in the LTMS.
 A Sediment or Dredged Material Management Office will be established, and in the longer term, preparation of a Sediment Management Plan will consider beneficial reuse of dredged materials as one potential source of sediment for levees.
-(Note: \$500,000 appropriated for FFY 2005; \$225,000 for FFY 2006; \$500,000 for FFY 2011-2013; \$930,000 FFY 2014.) - 2.
-Safe and Bright Futures for Children Exposed to Domestic Violence \$400,000 to implement the federally funded plan to diminish the damaging effects of domestic violence on children and adolescents and to stop the cycle of intentional injury and abuse.
+(Note: \$500,000 appropriated for FFY 2005; \$225,000 for FFY 2010; \$0 FFY 2011-2013; \$930,000 FFY 2014.)

+2. Safe and Bright Futures for Children Exposed to Domestic Violence - \$400,000 to implement the federally funded plan to diminish the damaging effects of domestic violence on children and adolescents and to stop the cycle of intentional injury and abuse.
 A three year assessment and planning process resulted in a program plan that is working to align and create a system responsive to the needs of children exposed to domestic violence through identification, early intervention; raising awareness; training professionals; utilizing and disseminating data; establishing consultation teams to support providers in intervening and using best practices; and developing targeted services.
 Exposure to domestic violence reshapes the human brain and is the primary cause of trauma in children's lives.
 It influences personality, shapes personal skills and behaviors, impacts academic performance, and substantially contributes to the high cost of law enforcement, civil/criminal justice and social services.
-Exposure to domestic violence is associated with greater rates of substance abuse, mental illness, and adverse health outcomes in adulthood, and substantially contributes to the high cost of law enforcement, civil/criminal justice and social services.
-(Note: \$428,000 appropriated for FFY 2009; \$550,000 for FFY 2010.)
+Exposure to domestic violence is associated with greater rates of substance abuse, mental illness, and adverse health outcomes in adulthood, and substantially contributes to the high cost of law enforcement, civil/criminal justice and social services of law enforcement, civil/criminal justice and social services of law enforcement, civil/criminal justice and social services of law enforcement, civil/criminal justice and social services.
+Mathematical for FFY 2009; \$550,000 for FFY 2010.)